-How to visit the Bialowieza Forest in Poland
+How to visit the Białowieża Forest in Poland

 The Białowieża forest stretches over large areas of both Poland and Belarus.
 While most of it is in Belarus, it is easier to visit the Białowieża forest from Poland.
 But even in Poland, the Białowieża Forest is a long journey into the remote and sparsely populated Podlasie province.

 Bisons used to live all over Europe, but due to hunting and agriculture they slowly disappeared.
-They found their last refuge in Białowieża forest where they were protected.
-As a result, Białowieża forest offers you the best chance of seeing wild bison in Europe.
+Białowieża itself was a hunting ground for the Polish and Russian nobility for centuries.
+Nevertheless, bison found their last refuge in Białowieża forest.
+As a result, it offers you the best chance of seeing wild bison in Europe.

 It was a dilemma whether to go or not.
 I did not want to be a spectator in a humanitarian disaster, but at the same time I mailed tour companies that said they were happy to show me the nature of Białowieża in the areas that were still open.